The documentation you are viewing is for an older version of this component.

 At the time of writing, we have two suggestions:

-- los/basepath provides the basic mechanics of rewriting the URL.
+- los/basepath provides the basic mechanics of rewriting the URL, and has a stable release.

-- mtymek/blast-base-url provides the URL rewriting mechanics, as well as utilities for generating URIs that retain the base path.
+- mtymek/blast-base-url provides the URL rewriting mechanics, as well as utilities for generating URIs that retain the base path, but does not have a stable release yet.

 los/basepath, install it via Composer, copy the configuration files to